mb-14/mb-14.github.io/_posts/2023-06-15-measuring-agi.md

 A better alternative would be crowd-sourced benchmarks such as [BIG Bench](https://github.com/google/BIG-bench) and [OpenAI's evals](https://github.com/openai/evals), which are more diverse and dynamic in nature compared to traditional benchmarks.
 These benchmarks introduce a wide range of failure modes that challenge the system’s adaptability.

-A key factor for the success of crowd-sourced benchmarks is that they have enough people contributing to them regularly with a stream of diverse and high-quality tasks.
+A key factor for the success of crowd-sourced benchmarks is that they should have enough people contributing to them regularly with a stream of diverse and high-quality tasks.

 ### Evolving learning environments